Guide: What to do if you become unemployed after moving to Finland

 - Register as an unemployed jobseeker with the employment services immediately after your employment ends.

-- Apply for unemployment benefits from either Kela or your unemployment fund (työttömyyskassa).
+- Apply for general social security benefit from Kela or earnings-related unemployment allowance from your unemployment fund.

-- You can apply for Kela-paid unemployment benefits online in the OmaKela e-service (available in Finnish and Swedish).
+- You can apply for the general social security benefit paid by Kela in the OmaKela e-service (available in Finnish and Swedish).
 You can also apply for the benefits by completing the right form and sending it to us by mail or by visiting one of our service points.

 - Stay registered as an unemployed jobseeker at all times, even if you get sick.